28 Experts Reveal The #1 Phrase That Will Damage A Relationship

 RELATED: 4 Big Mistakes I Made As A Wife (Psst!
 I'm The Ex-Wife Now)

-23. "I don't care what you have to say."
+23. "I don't care what you have to say"

 It could be followed with "about (topic)."
-When we stop listening, we not only are saying we don't care about or love the other person, we are saying we don't really want to be in a relationship with them.
+When we stop listening, we not only are saying we don't care about or love the other person, we are saying we don't want to be in a relationship with them.
 Communication is a huge part of love.

 When you shut a person's voice down, you shut off the love flow, too.